How To Avoid A Tax Audit In 12 Simple Steps

 If you want to avoid this potential red flag altogether, you could consider incorporating your business instead.

-9. Stay On Top Of 1099-MISCs & W-9s
+9. Stay On Top Of 1099-NECs & W-9s

-Once completed, you must send a copy of the 1099-MISC form to both your contractor and the IRS.
+Once completed, you must send a copy of the 1099-NEC form to both your contractor and the IRS.
 You can use IRS resources to learn how to fill out and submit your forms properly, or you can leave the hard work to a tax pro or accountant.

 10. Consider Using Payroll Software